-There's no doubt that a traditional pocket sprung mattress is one of the most popular types of sleeping solution, therefore, it's no wonder that such a variety of pocket sprung mattresses have been endorsed by Which?.
+There's no doubt that a traditional pocket sprung mattress is one of the most popular types of sleeping solution.
 Pocket springs move individually and are designed to move to the contours of your body, so you can receive total body support with even weight distribution.
-Check out brands such as Silentnight, Relyon and SleepSoul, who have all been endorsed by Which? for their unparalleled traditional pocket sprung mattresses.
-Silentnight's Eco Comfort 1200 mattress is the perfect mattress for anyone looking for a sleeping solution with an environmentally-friendly aspect as its fillings are entirely comprised of recycled plastic bottles.
+Therefore, it's no wonder that such a variety of pocket sprung mattresses have been endorsed by Which?.
+Check out brands such as Silentnight, Relyon and SleepSoul, who have all been approved by Which? for their unparalleled traditional pocket sprung mattresses.
+Silentnight's Eco Comfort 1200 is the perfect mattress with pocket springs for anyone looking for a sleeping solution with an environmentally-friendly aspect.
+This is because its fillings are entirely comprised of recycled plastic bottles.

 Memory foam mattresses

 Next on the list of popular options is the memory foam mattress, offering supreme comfort and support.
-Memory foam moulds to your body as you sleep as the millions of tiny holes that comprise many memory foam mattresses seep out air when pressure is applied.
-Pressure relieving memory foam ensures your spine is aligned correctly when sleeping on your side, and you can keep the mattress fresh as many incorporate a removable and washable cover.
+Memory foam moulds to your body as you sleep due to the millions of tiny holes in memory foam mattresses.
+They seep out air when pressure is applied to conform to your body shape.
+Pressure-relieving memory foam ensures your spine is aligned correctly when sleeping on your side.
+You can keep the mattress fresh as many incorporate a removable and washable cover.
 The Emma Original mattress was endorsed by Which?
-Best Buy, reinforcing the comfort and popularity that this memory foam mattress offers.
-Whilst other 'bed in a box' vacuum-packed mattress brands haven't been endorsed by Which?, the Nectar memory foam mattress offers a 365-night trial so you can decipher whether that's the option for you.
-You can rely on Which?'s Best Buy endorsements to find the best memory foam mattress for you.
+Best Buy reinforces the comfort and popularity of this memory foam mattress offers.
+Because other 'bed in a box' mattress brands haven't been endorsed by Which?, the Nectar memory foam mattress offers a 365-night trial, so you can decipher whether that's the option for you.
+You can rely on Which?'s Best Buy endorsements to find the best memory foam mattress.

-A premium mattress, latex is an open cell foam that feels similar to memory foam mattresses, yet combats the issues usually associated with it.
+A premium mattress, latex is an open-cell foam that feels similar to memory foam mattresses yet combats the issues usually associated with it.
 For example, a latex mattress uses natural materials to create a pressure-relieving foam with bounce.
-In addition to this, latex proves to be a very breathable mattress by comparison to memory foam's strong heat retention properties, so you can enjoy a sleeping environment with that temperature regulating component.
+In addition, latex proves to be a breathable mattress compared to memory foam's strong heat retention properties.
+You can enjoy a sleeping environment with that temperature-regulating component.
 Also known for its incredible durability, you can rely on a latex mattress to last for 10 or more years, which is likely why we stock so many Which?
-Best Buy approved latex mattresses.
-To discover some of the best mattresses using latex, be sure to browse Dunlopillo's ranges.
+Best Buy-approved latex mattresses.
+To discover some of the best mattresses using latex, browse Dunlopillo's ranges.

-Can't decide what mattress is best for you?
-Perhaps a hybrid mattress is worth considering, and there are several that have been endorsed by Which?
+Need help deciding what mattress is best for you?
+A hybrid mattress is worth considering, and several have been endorsed by Which?
 Best Buy.
-Combining two types of mattresses, usually memory foam, pocket sprung unit or other comfort foam layers, a hybrid mattress allows you to benefit from the support of a spring unit and the comfort of a memory foam layer.
-Amalgamating two types of mattresses together make for a much more affordable foam mattress, appropriate for many types of sleeping style.
+A hybrid mattress allows you to benefit from two types of matress: memory foam, pocket sprung, open coil, latex or gel foam.
+Amalgamating two types of mattresses together make for a much more affordable foam mattress, appropriate for many kinds of sleeping style.

-Which? tests a large range of support tensions and have endorsed a variety, after all, everyone isn't suited to the same mattress firmness.
+Everyone is suited to different mattress firmness.
+Which? tests an extensive range of support tensions and have endorsed a variety.
 There's a Which?
-Best Buy endorsed mattresses for every kind of sleeper including a medium (softer) mattress for side sleepers, a medium firm mattress firmness for people who sleep in a variety of sleeping positions, and firm mattress tensions for preferred back or stomach sleepers.
+Best Buy-approved mattresses for every kind of sleeper.
+Including a medium (softer) mattress for side sleepers, a medium firm mattress firmness for people who sleep in various sleeping positions, and firm mattress tensions for preferred back or stomach sleepers.
 Which? has also endorsed several orthopaedic mattress options for those looking for a mattress to help combat back or joint pain.